Burara jaina: Description

 Both sexes: The butterfly, which has a wingspan of 60 to 70 mm, is a dark vinaceous (colour of red wine) brown above.
 The forewing has an orange costal streak from the base above the cell to about halfway along the wing, while the hindwing has an orange fringe.
 The butterfly is paler below and has orange bands along the veins of the hindwing.

 Male: The male may have an indistinct dark brand placed centrally on the forewing above, between mid 1b to vein 3.

 Edward Yerbury Watson (1891) gives a detailed description, shown below:

 Habits

 The orange-striped awl is an insect of the low foothills with dense jungles and heavy rainfall.
 It is rarely seen out of such terrain.
 Crepuscular in nature, it flies early in the mornings or late in the evenings.
 It has strong, fast and straight flight.
 It is best seen in ravines and nullahs.
 It hovers at leaves and visits Lantana and other attractive flowers.

-Host plants
+Life history

-The larva has been recorded on Hiptage benghalensis and Combretum latifolium.
+The larva of Burara jaina fergusonii de Nicéville, 1893 has been recorded on Hiptage benghalensis (Malpighiaceae) and Combretum latifolium (Combretaceae).